USA Today Sports. Pictured: Sam Darnold, Josh Rosen

 After this past weekend, you’d be surprised to learn that the line is moving toward Minnesota.
 The Vikings had an embarrassing loss to the Bills and now head to L.A. to take on the Super Bowl favorite.

 I guess bettors are trying not to overreact to one (horrid) game, though, as the line has had trouble staying at Rams -7.
-There have been a few instances at BookMaker when Vikings +7 has been available, but it keeps getting bet down to 6.5.
+There have been a few instances when Vikings +7 has been available, but it keeps getting bet down to 6.5.
 We could see this limbo continue until kickoff on Thursday, as it looks like bettors can’t resist Rams -6.5, either.

 >> Check out Sports Insights’ Bet Signals to track sharp action for entire Week 4 NFL slate.